yousufmsoliman/geometry-central/docs/docs/halfedge_mesh/boundaries.md

 ## Exterior halfedges

-Generally speaking, most nearly all routines involving halfedges include both interior and exterior halfedges, as this is most often what is needed in algorithms. `HalfedgeData<>` containers can hold data on exterior halfedges, and iterators (like `VertexPtr::outgoingHalfedges`) will iterator over both interior and exterior halfedges.
+Generally speaking, most nearly all routines involving halfedges include both interior and exterior halfedges, as this is most often what is needed in algorithms. `HalfedgeData<>` containers can hold data on exterior halfedges, and iterators (like `Vertex::outgoingHalfedges`) will iterate over both interior and exterior halfedges.

 A few routines explicitly indicate whether they process interior halfedges, exterior halfedges, or both, such as `HalfedgeMesh::nInteriorHalfedges()`.

-??? func "`#!cpp bool HalfedgePtr::isInterior()`"
+??? func "`#!cpp bool Halfedge::isInterior()`"
     **Return:** true if the halfedge is an interior halfedge, and false if it is an exterior halfedge.

 ## Faces and boundary loops

 In some situations, boundary loops will be treated as faces of the mesh.
-For instance, calling `HalfedgePtr::face()` on an exterior face will yield a `FacePtr` to its boundary loop.
+For instance, calling `Halfedge::face()` on an exterior face will yield a `Face` to its boundary loop.
 However, we have not really _added_ a face to a user's mesh: `HalfedgeMesh::nFaces()` will still report the input number of faces, etc.

 ## Element boundary properties